akrainiouk/macos-setup/README.md

-# Shared setup for macos
+# Shared setup for MacOs

-This project is intened to allow to easily transfer my customizations from one MacOs machine to another and keep them in sync afterwards.
+This project is intended to allow to easily transfer my customizations from one MacOs machine to another and keep them in sync afterwards.

 ## Installation